LukasMias/LukasMias.github.io/_pages/about.md

 ---

 Welcome to my website!
 My name is Lukas Miaskiwskyi, mathematical physicist by training, and this is my online presence.
-Originally from Germany, I moved to the Netherlands in 2018 to start my PhD here under supervision of Bas Janssens, on the topic of cohomology & projective representation theory of infinite-dimensional Lie algebras of geometric origin – or, in less scary (but still a little scary) terms: the mathematics of symmetries in quantum systems.
+Originally from Germany, I moved to the Netherlands in 2018 to start my PhD here under supervision of Prof. Dr. Bas Janssens, on the topic of cohomology & projective representation theory of infinite-dimensional Lie algebras of geometric origin – or, in less scary (but still a little scary) terms: the mathematics of symmetries in quantum systems.
 <hr>
 My research interests include, but are not limited to:
 <ul>